dwjds/leaarngit/readme.txt

-Git is a verson control system.
+Git is a distributed verson control system.
 Git is free software.
 i love you.